cogeotiff/rio-cogeo/docs/Advanced.md

 **Important**

-Because the mercator projection does not respect the distance, when working with multiple images covering different latitudes, you may want to use the *--global-maxzoom* option to create output dataset having the same MAX_ZOOM (raw data resolution).

-Because it will certainly create a larger file, a nodata value or alpha band should be present in the input dataset.
+Because it will certainly create a larger file (with padding tiles on the side of the file), a nodata value, an alpha band or an internal mask should be present in the input dataset.
 If not the original data will be surrounded by black (0) data.